10 Creative Middle School Fundraising Ideas That Actually Work

 7. Art show and auction

 Showcase student artwork and let families bid or make donations.
 It's a great way to celebrate creativity while raising funds.
 School auction fundraising ideas covers teacher experiences, class art, and promotion.
 Create your auction to run it online.
+Use mobile bidding for charity auctions so parents can bid on student artwork from their phones during the event.

 8. Penny wars